Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Joint Description of the Electrodynamics of a Point Particle

-i.e, that the dependence of the canonical variables of the mechanical subsystem at time $\tau$ (or at any other time) on the initial conditions $x_{\mu}(s)$, $p_{\mu}(s)$, $q_{\mu}(s)$, and $\pi_{\mu\nu}(s)$ is precisely of the form necessary to ensure that their \textsc{pb} equals the metric tensor.
+i.e, that the dependence of the canonical variables of the mechanical subsystem at instant $\tau$ (or at any other instant) on the initial conditions $u_{\mu}(s)$, $p_{\mu}(s)$, $q_{\mu}(s)$, and $\pi_{\mu\nu}(s)$ is precisely of the form necessary to ensure that their PB equals the metric tensor.